-The Foundation frequently monitors the liquidity required to meet its annual operating needs and manages its cash available to meet general expenditures via the following principles:

-- Operating effectively and efficiently through prudent and stable investment policies and well-managed operational procedures - Maintaining a sufficient level of asset liquidity through well-managed and flexible investments

-As of December 31, 2021 and 2020, the following financial assets are available to meet annual operating needs of the following fiscal years:
+The Foundation frequently monitors the liquidity required to meet its annual operating needs and manages its cash available to meet general expenditures by operating effectively and efficiently through prudent and stable investment policies and well-managed operational procedures.
+As of December 31, 2022 and 2021, the following financial assets are available to meet annual operating needs of the following fiscal years:

-2021 2020

-Cash \$ 28,787,424 \$ 36,897,500

-Investments 161,653,127 125,145,296

-Promises to give, amounts expected to be collected within one year 7,452,423 7,752,833
+2022 2021 Cash Investments \$ 15,214,115 152,420,153 \$ 28,787,424 161,653,127 Promises to give, amounts expected to be collected within one year 5,488,204 7,452,423 Less board-designated endowment fund cash and investments 173,122,472 109,276,974 197,892,974 122,089,367 Less board-designated building fund cash and investments 518,980 644,265 Less donor-restricted fund cash and investments 1,660,872 1,793,407 \$ 61,665,646 \$ 73,365,935

-197,892,974 169,795,629

-Less board-designated endowment fund cash and investments 122,089,367 104,906,406

-Less board-designated building fund cash and investments 644,265 660,292

-Less donor-restricted fund cash and investments 1,793,407 1,750,000

-\$ 73,365,935 \$ 62,478,931

 The Foundation maintains its investments in very liquid securities, which allows the Foundation to easily move needed monies from investment accounts into operational accounts when large expenses are anticipated (e.g., major toy purchases).
 Conversely, when major expenditures are not anticipated, the Foundation can easily move monies from operational accounts into investments in order to maximize the earnings of non-operational funds.
 In the event of an unanticipated liquidity need, the Board can re-designate endowment and building funds for operational use.
-The Foundation pays all liabilities as they are due and there are no long-term or debt obligations necessary to fund operations as of December 31, 2021.
+The Foundation pays all liabilities as they are due and there are no long-term or debt obligations necessary to fund operations as of December 31, 2022.